-Smart monitoring of the electric grid with DNV
+Smart monitoring of the electric grid

 Global energy consumption is increasing.
 At the same time, a lot of the infrastructure – the electrical grid – is not dimensioned to manage the increased load.
 Itera has helped DNV to make it more efficient for 150 of the largest electricity suppliers in the USA and Canada to provide electricity to their customers.